calikasten/format-fathom-meeting-notes/README.md

 # Format Fathom Meeting Notes
-Automate the path from a Fathom meeting summary to a clean markdown note.
+With the help of a Zapier, automatically create a markdown file in the desired format and move it to the desired directory.
 Last Updated 04/29/2026.

 ## What It Does